 “Nearly 16 million Americans are diagnosed with chronic lower respiratory disease, primarily COPD,” said Mary Gawlicki, who founded the Gawlicki Family Foundation with her husband Ted.
 “We believe that investing in programs like Hospital for Special Care’s COPD DM program, a program that is a national leader in delivering highly coordinated care that yields outstanding outcomes, is a sound strategy for reducing mortality and improving patients’ quality of life.”

-The Gawlicki Family Foundation awarded a $250,000 grant to HSC in 2017 to support the hospital’s efforts to achieve PCSP recognition.
+The Gawlicki Family Foundation awarded a $250,000 grant to HFSC in 2017 to support the hospital’s efforts to achieve PCSP recognition.
 Funds support better tracking and coordination of referrals for care, strengthening access and communication to patients, and better planning and managing patient-centered care.

 “With support from the Gawlicki Family Foundation and outstanding staff like Stephanie, we are able to provide unparalleled care to patients with COPD and other pulmonary health issues,” said Lynn Ricci, FACHE, President and chief executive officer of Hospital for Special Care.
 “Stephanie has helped to develop the Gawlicki Family COPD DM program, runs a successful pulmonary rehabilitation program and facilitates the Breathtakers Support Group, the largest COPD support group in Connecticut and even helps her patients achieve life goals, like participating in the Eversource Hartford marathon 5K.
 She is a hero to her patients and their families.”